 Canned pumpkin puree is a remarkably effective, affordable, and safe treatment for occasional canine diarrhea.

-Just mix in a teaspoon to a tablespoon’s worth (depending on your dog’s size) with your dog’s food whenever he is suffering from doo-doo-rhea.
+Just mix in a teaspoon to a tablespoon’s worth (depending on your dog’s size) with some cooked chicken and rice (or a food prescribed by your vet that’s specifically designed to support gastrointestinal health) whenever he is suffering from doo-doo-rhea.

 It’s hard to say how much pumpkin is safe for your dog to eat.